CorentinMercier/MlodSurfaces/README.md

 They are accompanied by .params file with the same names that contain parameters suited to the model (they can be overwritten by quitting the software using File/Quit)

 # License

-Source code provided FOR REVIEW ONLY, as part of the submission entitled "Moving Level-of-Detail Surfaces".
+Source code for the submission:

-A proper version of this code will be released if the paper is accepted with the proper licence, documentation and bug fix.
-Currently, this material has to be considered confidential and shall not be used outside the review process.

-All right reserved.
-The Authors
+   Moving Level-of-Detail Surfaces.
+   C. Mercier, T. Lescoat, P. Roussillon, T. Boubekeur and J-M. Thiery ACM Transaction On Graphics 2022
+   DOI: 10.1145/3528223.3530151

+All rights reserved.
+Use of this source code is governed by a MIT license that can be found in the LICENSE file.